ng-tony/GameBook/docs/PB.md

+# Story, Priority, Estimate

 - As an adminstrator I want to be able to add new game profiles into the database
 - As an adminstrator I want to be able to modify existing game profiles.
 - As an administrator I want to be able to moderate discussions
 - As an administrator I want to be able to remove bad users